odedia/ops-manager-automation-cc/README.md

 EOF
 ```

-Note the `opsman_image_url == ""` setting which prohibits Terraform from downloading and deploying the Ops Manager VM.
+Note the `opsman_image_url == ""` setting which prohibits terraform from downloading and deploying the Ops Manager VM.
-The Concourse pipelines will take responsibility for this.
+The Concourse pipeline will take responsibility for this.

 ## Terraform the infrastructure